 Well, the first thing to do is stay calm.
 Do not panic.
 We know it is easier said than done when the fear and adrenaline rush in pumping through your streams after a bad fall or accident, but panicking will make things only worse from there on.

 The second most import thing to do is to just lie back for a while.
 Do not try to sprint up or get back up on your knees immediately.
 You could be terribly injured and not even know it.
 So, lie on your back and try to take deep breaths.

 And finally, if you think your injury is too bad to brush off, then try and call (or get someone to call) 911 or your local distress number, right away.
 You want to get medical attention as soon as possible after an emergency to make sure the matter does not get out of hand.
 Always avoid Longboard accidents and keep enjoying!

-One very big mistake most people make while choosing a longboard is that they will buy without considering the proper size to get.
+One very big mistake most people make while choosing a longboard is that they will buy without considering the best longboard size to get.
 People have this misconception that any size board will do for them, and consequently often end up buying them based on appearance and looks.
 As a result, you compromise on the proper user experience.
 With the wrong size, you trip, stumble over, fail to maintain balance and stability, and the list of errors goes on and on and on and failing to choose a right size of longboard may occur a fatal accident for you.
 In this regard, we have a fantastic informative article about how to prevent longboard accidents.
-We are therefore on a mission today to educate you on How to choose the Right Longboard Size for yourself!
+We are therefore on a mission today to educate you on How to choose the best longboard size for yourself!

 Before we even begin to guide you to pick the best longboard size, we think it is very important that you know why picking the right size is important in the very first place.